 University of Northern Colorado

 Teacher Quality, Special Education Leadership/Management Effectiveness, Systems of Accountability, Teacher Leadership, Policy Studies, Consensus and Negotiation Skills, Professional Development Systems, Strategic Thinking and Planning, Native American Education, Systems Change and Adoption of Innovations, International Education

 - Ed.D.
 University of Northern Colorado, 1982, Special Education /Educational Leadership

 - M.A.
 University of Northern Colorado, 1974, Special Education : Mental Retardation

 - B.S.Ed.
 Minnesota State University, 1973, Special Education/Physical Education

 - Rude, H. A. & Vogel, L. R. (in press).
 Native American Innovative Leadership: Epistemologies and Motivations.
-In Aguilera, D., Begaye, T., and Tippeconnic, J. (Eds.), Native Epistemologies.
-Albuquerque, NM: University of New Mexico Press.
+In Aguilera, D., Begaye, T., & Tippeconnic, J. (Eds.), Native Epistemologies.
+Norman, OK: University of Oklahoma Press.